So, you need a great cake and it needs to be dessert as well?

 Do you find that a bit of a challenge?

-Let me present this Orange Syrup cake with Mascarpone cream.
+Let me present my Orange Syrup cake with this Mascarpone cream.
 This cake ticks all the boxes.
 It’s luscious without being overly rich.
 It’s a celebration cake without being overly complicated.
 And it’s got to be good for you, right?
 I mean, look at all that fruit!

 Let’s celebrate with cake

 Birthday cakes have always been important in my family and I have always loved making them.
 In my cookbook cupboard (or cupboards!)
 I have lots of birthday cake books.
 When my children were small they would flip through the birthday cake books choosing for their next birthday.
 And no sooner had that birthday had come and gone, they would be looking for the next birthday.
 Without a doubt, this would be the scenario in many homes.
 Cake is a celebration and for every celebration there should be cake.

 As soon as you soak a cake in syrup you know it’s going to be moist.
 That’s what is so wonderful about syrup cakes and this Orange Syrup cake is no different.
 Since I made my first syrup cake many years ago I have been hooked.
 It was an Australian Women’s Weekly recipe for a Lemon Loaf cake which I made many times.
 Most syrup cakes use a flavoured sugar syrup but the honey in this recipe adds an extra element of deliciousness.